Meet the Pashmina Nomads

 Day 4Drive to Pangong Tso - Changthang

-Set off on an expedition to Changthang Region, traversing the lofty ChangLa Pass.
-Nestled at 14,000 feet, Pangong Tso is turquoise in color often revealing shades of green and blue as locals attest.
-This saltwater lake serves as a sanctuary for diverse bird species, including migratory bar-headed geese and Brahminy ducks.
-Experience tranquil nights under the star-lit sky at your homestay, indulging in hearty home-cooked meals.
-Spend the night at a cozy homestay in Man Village,
+Begin your expedition to the Changthang Region with crossing the high-altitude ChangLa Pass.
+At 14,000 feet, you’ll reach Pangong Tso, a striking turquoise lake that often shifts between shades of green and blue.
+This saltwater lake is home to various bird species, including migratory bar-headed geese and Brahminy ducks.
+Enjoy peaceful nights under a starry sky at your homestay.
+You will spend the night at a comfortable homestay in Man Village.

 Nomadic Lifestyle & Pashmina Goats